hgraca/explicit-architecture-php/README.md

 This repository is a demo of [Explicit Architecture][1], using the [Symfony Demo Application][2].

-There is code in this project that not used and therefore it would be removed in a real project, nevertheless it was included here as examples.
+There is code in this project that is not used and therefore it would be removed in a real project, nevertheless it was included here as examples.

 ### Explicit Architecture